 In each ward the bishop organizes the deacons—generally young men turning 12 or 13 during the year—into a quorum of up to 12 members.
 He organizes the teachers—generally young men turning 14 or 15 during the year—into a quorum of up to 24 members.
 And he organizes the priests—generally young men turning 16 or 17 during the year—into a quorum of up to 48 members.
 (See Doctrine and Covenants 107:85–87.)

 If quorum membership increases beyond these numbers, the bishop may divide the quorum.
-Before doing so, he considers the eventual size of the quorum, available leadership, and the effect on quorum members.
-(See Handbook 2, 8.1.2.)
+Before doing so, he considers the effect on quorum members (see General Handbook, 10.1.5).

 Quorums are presided over by a president who is set apart to preside.
 The president is also given the priesthood keys necessary to fulfill the responsibilities of that calling.
 Quorums at the ward and stake levels generally include counselors called to support the president and to form a presidency.